Henry Meriton

-It was on this voyage that Meriton participated in a notable naval action in which Meriton and Exeter captured a French frigate.
+It was on this voyage that Meriton participated in the action of 4 August 1800 in which Meriton and Exeter captured a French Navy frigate.
 Meriton was still captain of Exeter on her fifth voyage when she participated in the Battle of Pulo Aura on 14 February 1804.
-A fleet of East Indiamen bluffed a French naval squadron into withdrawing, believing that the East Indiamen were a stronger British naval squadron.
+A fleet of East Indiamen bluffed a French squadron into withdrawing, believing that the East Indiamen were a stronger British naval squadron.
 After this voyage Meriton would go on to make several others for the EIC in different ships, with the result that in all he would hold the record of 12 voyages for the company.